 The iFrame macro enables you to display a web page within a Confluence page.
 Below is an iFrame containing www.adaptavist.com.
 You can also combine the iframe macro with our CSS Style Sheet macro to customize its appearance.

-The Iframe macro is configured by the Confluence administrator and by default will be rendered with the sandbox attribute.
+The iFrame macro is configured by the Confluence administrator.
+By default, it is rendered with the sandbox attribute.

-Select the iFrame macro from the provided list.
+Select the iFrame macro from the Macro Browser.

 Complete the desired fields.